Distributed cognition: Scope

-Early research
+Research

 John Milton Roberts thought that social organization could be seen as cognition through a community (Roberts 1964).
 He described the cognitive aspects of a society by looking at the present information and how it moves through the people in the society.

 Daniel L. Schwartz (1978) proposed a distribution of cognition through culture and the distribution of beliefs across the members of a society.

+In 1985, researcher Dan Sperber introduced an epidemiological approach to the distribution of cultural representations.
+Later, Romney, Weller, and Batchelder (1986) established the quantitative model for Cultural consensus.

 In 1998, Mark Perry from Brunel University London explored the problems and the benefits brought by distributed cognition to "understanding the organisation of information within its contexts."
 He considered that distributed cognition draws from the information processing metaphor of cognitive science where a system is considered in terms of its inputs and outputs and tasks are decomposed into a problem space.
 He believed that information should be studied through the representation within the media or artifact that represents the information.
 Cognition is said to be "socially distributed" when it is applied to demonstrate how interpersonal processes can be used to coordinate activity within a social group.

 In 1997, Gavriel Salomon stated that there were two classes of distributive cognition: shared cognition and off-loading.
 Shared cognition is that which is shared among people through common activity such as conversation where there is a constant change of cognition based on the other person's responses.
 An example of off-loading would be using a calculator to do arithmetic or creating a grocery list when going shopping.
 In that sense, the cognitive duties are off-loaded to a material object.

 Later, John Sutton (2006) defined five appropriate domains of investigation for research in Dcog: